 During the month of October, Campus Dining student interns work in collaboration with staff and other campus departments to educate students on the importance of food justice.
 Food justice and food sovereignty are the rights of all people to have access to affordable, nutritious, and culturally appropriate foods.
 Demonstrating food justice on campus includes highlighting the importance of local, organic, ethically-sourced, and sustainable foods, as well as educating on the food system and supply chains.

 A Food Justice Quad Fair

-Free, locally-sourced food from farmer’s markets and local vendors, a petting zoo, and informational tables and fliers held on the Academic Quad, located centrally on campus.
+Free, locally-sourced food from farmer’s markets and local vendors, a food truck, and informational tables and fliers held on the Academic Quad, located centrally on campus.

 Field Trips to Local Farmers Markets

 Students were provided with free transportation to their choice of the following local farmers markets in order to engage with the Los Angeles food sysem in a more intimate way.